 The Designated Safeguarding Lead (DSL) has a specific leadership responsibility for championing the importance of safeguarding and promoting the welfare of children and young people.
-They take lead responsibility for Early Help, safeguarding and child protection, including online safety and understanding the filtering and monitoring systems and processes in place.
-Some activities may be delegated as appropriate to a DDSL but they take the ultimate lead for child protection.
-(DDSL are trained to the same standard as the DSL).
+They take lead responsibility for Early Help, safeguarding and child protection, including digital safeguarding and understanding the filtering and monitoring systems and processes in place.
+Some activities may be delegated as appropriate to a Deputy DSL but they take the ultimate lead for child protection.
+(Deputy DSLs are trained to the same standard as the DSL).